vzcaffaro/programming-languages-2020/assignment-1.md

 - *Hint:* Spend some time on thinking about the logic behind each function.
 Once you have the idea, the solution will be short.
 Most of the functions are two-liners.

-- *Hint:* Mathematically each line below represents the same number.
+- *Hint:* Mathematically, each line below represents the same number.

     | `NN` | `PN` | `Int`
     |:---:|:---:|:---:|